Computational-Ocularscience/kinemanet.github.io/README.md

-# ElastoNet: Kinematic descriptors of deformation of ONH images for glaucoma progression detection
+# KinemaNet: Kinematic descriptors of deformation of ONH images for glaucoma progression detection

-This is the repository that contains source code for the [ElastoNet](https://computational-ocularscience.github.io/elastonet.github.io/).
+This is the repository that contains source code for the [KinemaNet](https://computational-ocularscience.github.io/kinemanet.github.io/).

 If you find ElastoNet useful for your work please cite:
 ```